Someshvar2408/Vibrotactile-Feedback-for-children-with-ADHD/README.md

 # Vibrotactile-Feedback-for-children-with-ADHD
-Created a vibrotactile feedback based wristband with ESP32C3 microcontroller and a Lilypad vibrator which can receive commands via a GUI wirelessly connected to the same WiFi
+Created a vibrotactile feedback based wristband with ESP32C3 microcontroller and a Lilypad vibrator which can receive commands via a GUI wirelessly connected to the same WiFi.
 # Wireless Vibrotactile Feedback System

 ## 📌 Project Overview